A Practical Guide to Loft Conversions in Glasgow

 Different types of loft conversions

 There are a variety of different types of loft conversions, each with distinct features and advantages.
-Deciding which type of loft conversion to create depends on your home's structure, your budget, and your design preferences.
+Deciding which type of loft conversion to create depends on certain circumstances.
+These include your home's structure, your budget, and your design preferences.
 Here are some of the most common types:

 1. Roof light or Velux loft conversion